datahub-project/datahub/metadata-ingestion/source_docs/data_lake.md

 ## Setup

 To install this plugin, run `pip install 'acryl-datahub[data-lake]'`.
 Note that because the profiling is run with PySpark, we require Spark 3.0.3 with Hadoop 3.2 to be installed (see [compatibility](#compatibility) for more details).
+If ingesting S3 files with Spark, make sure that permissions for **s3a://** access are set as well because Spark and Hadoop use the s3a:// protocol to interface with AWS.

 The data lake connector extracts schemas and profiles from a variety of file formats (see below for an exhaustive list).
 Individual files are ingested as tables, and profiles are computed similar to the [SQL profiler](./sql_profiles.md).